Where To Stay In The Bahamas? The 14 Best Islands To Visit

 Recommended airport: Andros Town International Airport.

 Your mind might drift to Greece when you hear the word Andros, but Andros in the Bahamas is hundreds of thousands of miles away from that part of the world.
 There are similarities in the two places though, that extend beyond their name.
-For example, Andros (Greece) is fertile, green and peaceful, much like it’s Caribbean far distant relative.
+For example, Andros (Greece) is fertile, green, and peaceful, much like it’s Caribbean far distant relative.
 They are both places people go when they want to get away from it all, and what visitors appreciate most about both is their calm and relaxed atmosphere.
 In the Bahamas, Andros is a land known for its excellent bone-fishing and diving.
 Here you can find the world’s oldest dive shop, and the second largest coral reef in the Western hemisphere.
 There are also expansive wetland zones, which are ideal for bone-fishing, so it’s a great place to try this pastime.
 While in Andros, you can spend some time figuring out if there is any truth to speculations about the Lost City of Atlantis!

 Main points of interest in Andros: Andros Barrier Reef, Tongue of the Ocean, Blue Holes National Park, Andros Lighthouse, Henry Morgan’s Cave, Mariners Well, Native Colony Ruins.